rgmyr/coremdlr/README.md

 -   `scikit-learn`
 -   `tensorflow.keras`

 Individual scripts and notebooks may require some other libraries.
-The requirements list is currently incomplete - aiming to fix that.

 ## Installation

-Submodules in this package use absolute imports.
-You should be able to use `pip` to do a local develop mode install:
+Use `pip` to do a local develop mode install:

 ```bash
 $ pip install -e path/to/coremdlr